Easy Homemade Larabars (+ Infinite Flavor Variations)

 Are Larabars Healthy?

 In my opinion, Larabars are one of the best bars on the market because they contain a very small number of whole food ingredients.
 There's no added sugar, no preservatives, and no "filler" ingredients.
-If I ever buy bars at the store, like while I'm traveling, Larabars are my go-to.
-They have good protein and healthy fats from nuts, and lots of great nutrients and some complex carbs from fruit.
-They're even better if you make your own since you can get the highest-quality, freshest ingredients and control their proportions.
+They have good protein and healthy fats from nuts, plus good nutrients and some complex carbs from fruit.

 What Are Larabars Made Of?

 Larabars are essentially just dried fruit (mostly dates) and nuts.
-The dates are what help the bars to stick together.
-In my homemade Larabar recipe below (which is more of a guide rather than a specific recipe), I'll provide loads of additional flavor powerhouses to use in small amounts including citrus zest, spices, ginger, and chocolate.
+The dates are what help the bars to stick together and give the bars their signature chewy texture.
+In this homemade Larabar recipe below (which is more of a guide rather than a specific recipe), I'll provide a lot of ideas for additional flavor powerhouses to use in small amounts including citrus zest, spices, ginger, and chocolate.

 How to Make Larabars

-The basic concept behind homemade Larabars is to have a 2:1 ratio of "sticky stuff" to "nutty stuff" (see details below for both).
-You need to achieve enough total stickiness to get them to come together as bars, but you can play with ingredients and flavors endlessly within that rule.
-I usually do about 3 cups of "sticky stuff" and 1.5 cups of "nutty stuff"; this amount fits nicely into a bread pan and makes 6-8 large bars.
+The basic concept behind this homemade Larabar recipe is to have a 2:1 ratio of sticky ingredients to nutty ingredients (see details below for both).
+The mixture requires enough total stickiness to form bars that will stay together, but you can play with ingredients and flavors endlessly within that rule.
+You'll see that the recipe below suggests about 3 cups of sticky ingredients and 1.5 cups of nutty ingredients; this amount fits nicely into a bread pan and makes 6-8 large bars.

-After you choose your ingredients, the rest is easy.
-Just blitz the Larabar copycat ingredients in your food processor, press it into a pan, and chill.
-Then cut them into bars or squares and you're done.
+After you choose the components, the rest is easy.
+Just blitz the Larabar copycat ingredients in a food processor, press the mixture into a pan, and chill.
+Cut them into bars or squares after they've set for a few hours and you're done.

 The "Rule of Total Stickiness"

-For this homemade Larabar recipe, you want to create a mixture that will stick together.
+For this homemade Larabar recipe, the goal is to create a mixture that will stick together well.
 I think of this as the "total stickiness" of the bars, and it's important to keep in mind as you choose ingredients.
-It's a give and take.
-For example, if you sacrifice some stickiness by adding a ton of chocolate (a perfectly justifiable choice!), compensate by using a stickier fruit.
+It's all about striking the right balance.
+For example, if you sacrifice some stickiness by adding a bit too much chocolate (a perfectly justifiable choice!), compensate by using a stickier fruit.
 Or, if you use a less sticky fruit mixture, beware of too many non-sticky add-ins.
-Keep scrolling down for specifics.
+Keep scrolling down for specifics, since you'll want to understand this before creating your own homemade Larabar flavors.

 Homemade Larabar Flavors

-Because you're in control of this Larabar copycat, the sky is the limit for ingredients and combinations.
-To get you started, here are some of my favorites that I make again and again.
+Because you're in control of this Larabar copycat recipe, the sky is the limit for ingredients and combinations.
+To get you started, here are some of my personal favorites that I make again and again.
+You can also look at the ingredients in store-bought Larabars and use the same.

 • Peanut Chocolate Cookie: Dates, salted peanuts, dark chocolate chunks